It's been a while since I installed the AWS CLI. I see that it is now at version 2.

 If a profile is set in an environment variable, that profile is used when the command is executed

-If you want the profile to be default
+If you want the profile to be default, set the value of the variable to default.

 AWS_PROFILE=<プロファイル名>